Join FREE and get 15% off your first order!

 Apricot Kernel Oil Apricot kernels contain an oil content of 40% to 50% which derived from the dried seeds of the Apricot fruit.

-Apricot Kernel oil is a popular ingredients in skin and hair care products as it's very light and gentle on the skin and does not leave a greasy coat on the skin after use.
+Apricot Kernel oil is a popular ingredients in skin and hair care products as it's very light and gentle, and is absorbed completely into the skin.

 It is also an anti-inflammatory and can be used to soothe minor skin conditions, like eczema.